abonello/food_nutrition/README.md

     Fixed

+    ## Bug
-    ## Bug when editing class name to a name that already exist
-    Fixed but want to add confirmation step.
+    when editing class name to a name that already exist Fixed but want to add confirmation step.

-    <h3>bug</h3>
+    ## bug
-    <p>When editing a class I need to make sure that the name is not already in use.
-I checked and at the moment I mess up the data with some classes being assigned to negative number of items and thus unable to deleted them, except from the database itself.</p>
+    When editing a class I need to make sure that the name is not already in use.
+I checked and at the moment I mess up the data with some classes being assigned to negative number of items and thus unable to deleted them, except from the database itself.

-    <h3>To do</h3>
+    ## To do
-    <p style="color: orange">When I edit the name, check if the name already exist.
+    When I edit the name, check if the name already exist.
 If yes, ask if the user wants to merge or create a new name.
-If it is a new name, enter the new name (check) and proceed as usual.</p>
+If it is a new name, enter the new name (check) and proceed as usual.
-    <p>If the user selects to merge, I need to find the items used by the class being edited and assing them to the new class, adding quantity of the new class and reducing from the edited class.
-Once the edited class reaches 0, I can delete that class</p>
+    If the user selects to merge, I need to find the items used by the class being edited and assing them to the new class, adding quantity of the new class and reducing from the edited class.
+Once the edited class reaches 0, I can delete that class.

     Want to add confirmation before merging.

-Screen shots

-Edited with GIMP

-Gif - first captured as .mov file using quickTime.
-Then turned into a gif using "Drop to Gif" App.
-This was further processed to reduce its size online at ezgif.com